Category : About Operation Maths

 - Try out a new methodology with your class: It can be a good idea to try out something new in June when there’s less pressure to succeed and you’re familiar with your class, rather than trying out something new in September when you’re trying to get to grips with new class, new books, perhaps new room etc!
 One initiative I would wholeheartedly recommend is Number Talks.
 You could do a number talk with your class aimed at their current level or challenge them to do a number talks session aimed at the class they’ll be in next September.

 - Do a maths project: In the Maths Curriculum Teacher Guidelines (DES, 1999) maths projects are listed as one of the examples of maths problems that we are encouraged to incorporate into our teaching.
 It can be difficult to include maths projects earlier in the year when the pressure is on to cover the content, making June an ideal time to explore them.
 For 10 “awesome” ideas, check out this post from the Mashup Math blog.
-I particularly liked the idea of the child planning out their ideal holiday; so much real-life maths, costs, budgeting, estimating costs of luggage, time needed to get to the airport, distance from destination to airport etc. And, if a foreign holiday, is not relevant, with a small twist, and access to some online hardware catalogues it could easily become Plan your Dream Bedroom; again lots of real-life maths, costs, budgeting, measuring, dimensions, proportions etc. Or even plan a virtual Road Trip!
+One of the suggested projects, Plan your Dream Vacation, has so much opportunities for real-life maths, costs, budgeting, estimating costs of luggage, time needed to get to the airport, distance from destination to airport etc. And, if a foreign holiday, is not relevant, with a small twist, and access to some online hardware catalogues it could easily become Plan your Dream Bedroom; again lots of real-life maths, costs, budgeting, measuring, dimensions, proportions etc. Or even plan a virtual Road Trip!
 Research where to start, where to go, how to travel there, what attractions to visit, the costs involved, and how long it would take.

 - Financial Maths: In a similar vein to that of the previous suggestion, the NCETM Primary and Early Years Magazine also has suggestions for projects, the first one again focusing on financial education.
-Here they have links to a fantastic suite of primary resources for Managing Money Week (UK), that are also very applicable to children to children in Ireland.
+Here they have links to a fantastic suite of primary resources for My Money Week (UK), that are also very applicable to children to children in Ireland.
 To access the resources, you need to set up a free account, which requires email details etc and entering any UK postcode.
-Once registered and logged in, scroll down to the bottom of the primary resources and click on Start journey; this will start off a series of excellent videos on Max’s Day Out, in which Max is deciding how best he might spend the money he got for his birthday.
-The videos are designed in such a way that each one presents two possible options; the children select an option, which automatically brings them to the follow-up video for their choice.
-(Email details etc and a UK postcode is required to view the videos; entering any UK postcode appears to be acceptable)
+Once registered and logged in, scroll down to the bottom of the primary resources and click on Start journey; this will start off a series of excellent videos on Max’s Day Out, in which Max is deciding how best he might spend the money that he got for his birthday.
+The videos are designed in such a way that each one presents two possible options; the viewer selects an option, which automatically brings them to the follow-up video for their choice.
+There are many other resources also available here that focus on managing money.

 - Calculator Activities: For any sixth class students transitioning to secondary, it can be a good idea to brush-up on calculator skills; secondary teachers may expect them to be relatively comfortable with this piece of technology.
 That’s said, calculator activities shouldn’t be just about getting through more calculations in a shorter time; the children should be enabled to use the calculator to explore number patterns, more complicated numbers, real life situations, and to gather evidence to support reasoning, such as in this consecutive numbers concept cartoon.